neoforged/Documentation/docs/resources/server/loottables/index.md

   - For a full list of vanilla loot functions, see [Item Modifiers][itemmodifiers].
 Modders may also add their own loot functions.
 - The **loot context** is an object passed to the loot table evaluator that may contain additional information for rolling the table, for example an associated block state, block entity, entity, etc.; these are called **loot context parameters**.
   - A full list of loot context parameters can be found in the `LootContextParams` class.
-- The **loot table type** is a validator for the loot context.
-For example, the loot table type `barter` is guaranteed to have an entity context for the piglin being bartered with.
-  - The context is validated at data pack load time, printing a log warning if context is used that is not defined by the loot table type.
+- The **loot context parameter set**, also known as the **loot table type** (because it is denoted in the `type` JSON field), is a validator for the loot context.
+For example, the loot table type `barter` is guaranteed to have an entity context for the piglin being bartered with. - The context is validated at data pack load time, printing a log warning if context is used that is not defined by the loot table type.
   - The loot table type is always optional.
 No validation will take place if it is not specified.
-  - This is internally called a **loot context parameter set**.
-The default parameter sets can be found in the `LootContextParamSets` class.
+  - The default parameter sets can be found in the `LootContextParamSets` class.
   - For a full list of loot table types and what context they provide, see [Loot Contexts][lootcontext].
 - A **loot table evaluator** is the piece of Java code rolling the loot table.